ERSAGYN/rsschool-cv/cv.md

 1. Yersagyn Konyrtayev
 2. VK: [click](vk.com/the.ersa)
 3. I want to create a giant IT-company like Google, Apple and etc. and name the company "ERSA INCORPORATED".
-My money will be spent to improve the world (e.g. improve ecology and solving other global problems)
+My money will be spent to improve the world (e.g. improve ecology and solving other global problems).
+Also i want to imrpove my country
 4. JavaScript, pawno (GTA San Andreas Multiplayer game), Python, Web-programming.
 5.
 ```pawno